What happens to joint property in a divorce?

 What happens to a joint mortgage when you divorce?

 Another option may be for one spouse to remain in the family home while the other moves out.
-See Mesher order below:

-Selling joint property after divorce
+Selling a joint property after divorce

 Putting the property on the market may be the best way of achieving a clean break.
 Proceeds can be divided to help both parties find their own homes and make a new start.
 Normally the money from the sale will be split 50:50 but this can be negotiated – or decided by a court.